hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 The goal of this project is to recover low value glass, paper and plastic waste in Samoa and Tokelau.

-In Samoa 8 people have been employed to perform glass waste recovery under the Circular Economy for the Recovery of Waste (CERO Waste) programme.
+In Samoa 8 people have been employed to perform glass waste recovery as part of the project.
-The workforce includes 4 young men and 3 young women with disabilities, and is managed by a female supervisor.
+The workforce, led by a female supervisor, includes 4 young men and 3 young women with disabilities.
-Procurement of a recycling machine for paper waste has been initiated, but the machine has not yet been received in Samoa.
+Procurement of a recycling machine for paper waste has been initiated, but the machine has not yet arrived in Samoa.

 In Tokelau, the national waste management workforce has increased from 1 to 4 people.
 All 3 waste management officers are women.